 “If only I had my cello”.

-Six years pass.
+Six years passed.
 A time of incredible growth and flux, and now I find myself living on the west coast, theoretically within a day’s drive of this spot.
 (13 hours from the San Francisco bay).
 The idea is still high among my crowded backlog of adventures / projects / enthusiasms.
-And then I learn that the Perseid meteor shower, a regular August occurrence, was expected to be unusually brilliant this year: “The brightest in a decade”, even.
-This confluence finally pushed this idea of revisiting the North Kaibab trail with my Cello from “A good idea worth doing sometime” to “A unique opportunity that you must (get to) do now“.
+And then the news arrives, that the Perseid meteor shower this year (a regular August occurrence) was expected to be unusually brilliant this year, “The brightest in a decade” even.
+This finally pushed the idea (of revisiting the North Kaibab trail with my Cello) from “A good idea worth doing sometime” to “A unique opportunity to do now“.
 I messaged a few friends to inquire if anyone wanted to go, and join me in a middle-of-the-night cello recital on a footbridge in the canyon, beneath the brightest meteor shower of a decade.
-Many were interested but could not attend due to prior commitments, or the extreme driving:hiking ratio (near 2:1). but the invite met an enthusastic “yes” from a friend who, it turns out, was more apt a fellow adventurer than I could have known beforehand: not only a willing impromptu adventurer, but an aerialist/gymnast/theatrical producer, with extraordinary insight and novel ideas regarding the audience/performer relationship.
-With a fuel efficient prius, to boot!
-The conversation made the 14 hour drive seem much shorter.
+Many were interested but could not attend due to prior commitments, or the extreme driving:hiking ratio (near 2:1). but the invite met an enthusastic “yes” from a friend who, it turns out, was more apt a fellow adventurer than I could have known beforehand: not only a willing impromptu adventurer, but an aerialist/gymnast/theatrical producer, with extraordinary insights and ideas about unconventional audience/performer relationships.